 Steely hair disease; Menkes kinky hair syndrome; Kinky hair disease; Copper transport disease; Trichopoliodystrophy; X-linked copper deficiency

-Menkes disease is an inherited disorder in which the body has a problem absorbing copper.
+Menkes disease is a genetic disorder in which the body has a problem absorbing and distributing copper to bodily organs.
 The disease affects development, both mental and physical.

 Menkes disease is caused by a defect in the ATP7A gene.
 The defect makes it hard for the body to properly distribute (transport) copper throughout the body.
 As a result, the brain and other parts of the body do not get enough copper, while it builds up in the small intestine and kidneys.
 A low copper level can affect the structure of bone, skin, hair, and blood vessels, and interfere with nerve function.

 Menkes syndrome is usually inherited, which means it runs in families.
 The gene is on the X-chromosome, so if a mother carries the defective gene, each of her sons has a 50% (1 in 2) chance of developing the disease, and 50% of her daughters will be a carrier of the disease.
 This kind of gene inheritance is called X-linked recessive.

 In some people, the disease is not inherited from their parents.
 Instead, the gene defect occurs at the time the baby is conceived.

 Common symptoms of Menkes disease in infants are: